AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Phones

 Distracted driving is dangerous for all drivers, including teens.
-Among teen crashes caused by driver inattention, 12 percent involved drivers using cell phones.
-Because distracted driving can pose such a risk, some GDL programs place specific restrictions on cellphone use for teen drivers.
+In 2022, seven percent of fatal teen crashes involved distracted driving.5 Because distracted driving can pose such a risk, most GDL programs place specific restrictions on phone use for teen drivers.

 For example, some states allow hands-free cell phone use for adult drivers but do not allow teens the same privilege.
 In some states, teens cannot use any electronic devices while driving, whether handheld or hands-free.